comeetie/greed/cran-comments.md

 ## R CMD check results

-I had one note on installed package size that comes from my usage of RcppArmadillo.
+I still have one note on installed package size that comes from my usage of RcppArmadillo and one on UTF-8 usage on SOLARIS.

 ### solaris-release